 The reason you are on your stomach for this meditation is because it stimulates and balances your “Moon Centers”.
 Each woman has 11 Moon Centers and they are located in different parts of the body.

 Your psyche resides in each Moon Center for approximately 2.5 days, and each Moon Center is associated with a different emotion or quality, so roughly when you have cycled through all the centers you have completed one menstrual cycle.
 Moon Centers are a fascinating topic, I promise to write more in depth about them soon.

 Isn’t Penelope adorable?
-You guys probably get so bored with us oohing and ahhing over our daughters, but we just can’t help it, so bear with us.
+You guys probably get so bored with me oohing and ahhing over my daughter, but I just can’t help it, so bear with me!